orfeotoolbox/OTB/.gitlab/issue_templates/definition_of_ready_definition_of_done.md

 ## Generic:

-* [ ] If this issue is consequent, it is splitted in subtask with priority and complexity evaluated.
+* [ ] If this issue is consequent, it is splitted in subtasks with priority and complexity evaluated.
 Theses subtasks should be linked to this issue.
+(To do on gitlab interface after writting this issue)
 * [ ] Issue complexity evaluated
 * [ ] Priority of issue evaluated
 * [ ] If there is specific test data needed, it should be detailled and available